NBA on CBS: Early presentation

 Other adjustments that CBS made in hopes of improving its coverage included hiring reporter Sonny Hill to cover the league on a full-time basis.
 CBS also put microphones and cameras on team huddles to allow viewers to see and hear coaches at work.
 Finally, CBS introduced a halftime segment called Red Auerbach on Roundball, featuring the Hall of Fame Boston Celtics coach.
-The segment intended to not only educate CBS' viewers about the complexities of the pro game, but also to teach young players how to improve their skills.
+The segment intended to not only educate CBS' viewers about the complexities of the pro game but also to teach young players how to improve their skills.
 They also subtly introduced audiences to an all-star team based on Auerbach's criteria such as screening and passing.
-In a Red on Roundball halftime segment which appeared on CBS' NBA telecasts in the 1973–74 season, Auerbach and referee Mendy Rudolph discussed and demonstrated the practice of flopping with obvious disapproval.
+In a Red on Roundball halftime segment that appeared on CBS' NBA telecasts in the 1973–74 season, Auerbach and referee Mendy Rudolph discussed and demonstrated the practice of flopping with obvious disapproval.

 Sandy Grossman was the chief director of broadcasting NBA games on CBS during the early 1970s.
 Grossmann innovated using music at the break of basketball games, and after he played "The Hustle" by Van McCoy, McCoy sent him a gold record in thanks of his promotion.

 ABC meanwhile, filled the void left by losing the NBA by counterprogramming Wide World of Sports on Sundays against CBS' NBA coverage.

 Pat Summerall worked the Masters for CBS during the April 13–14 weekend in 1974.
+In the 1974-75 season CBS covered 43 games including all 4 games of the NBA Finals.

 In the 1975–76 season, CBS had asked the NBA to schedule both games on January 25, so they could choose which one to televise.